Dr Peta Lilley

 Kimberley is an Educational and Developmental Psychologist who is passionate about working with children, adolescents, families, couples and adults, with a variety of presentations across the lifespan.
 Kimberley holds a Masters degree as well as AHPRA specialist endorsement in the field of Educational and Developmental Psychology.
 Currently, Kimberley is in the final stages of completing her PhD in Clinical Psychology at Griffith University.

 Kimberley has over eleven years of experience as a psychologist, across university, school, community, hospital, and private practice settings.
-She is currently co-authoring a textbook on Developmental Lifespan Psychology, and has provided expert advice in the media regarding a number of topics relevant to children, adolescents and their families.
+She is co-author of a recently published a textbook on Developmental Lifespan Psychology, and has provided expert advice in the media regarding a number of topics relevant to children, adolescents and their families.
 Kimberley also has seven years of experience as a school teacher and is a proud mother of three children, which has provided her with a unique insight into working with schools and families from a practical and supportive perspective.Employing an empathetic, sensitive, collaborative, and evidence-based approach, Kimberley draws on focused psychological strategies from a range of therapy models to meet the individual needs of her clients.